Grevillea barklyana: Conservation

-The species is currently listed as "threatened" in Victoria under the Flora and Fauna Guarantee Act 1988 and as "vulnerable" on the Department of Sustainability and Environment's Advisory List of Rare Or Threatened Plants In Victoria.
+The species is currently listed as "critically endangered" in Victoria under the Flora and Fauna Guarantee Act 1988 threatened species list.

 Use in horticulture

 Although G. barklyana is regarded as a desirable plant for cultivation, it is not widely available in nurseries.
 It is grown for its bird-attracting pink flowers, ornamental foliage and contrasting reddish new growth.
 The species can cope with heavy shade and has some frost tolerance.
 As it has a weak root system, plants are best situated where they are afforded wind protection by other planting.
 Propagation is by cuttings or seed.